DataDog/documentation/content/tracing/setup/javascript.md

 ### Compatibility

 The `dd-trace` library includes support for a number of modules.
+If you would like support for a module that is not listed, feel free to open a [GitHub issue](https://github.com/DataDog/dd-trace-js/issues).

 #### Web Frameworks